agrawal-ayush/snakesnladders/README.md

 Pros: We can access the Dict with the key which will be updated position (previous dice + new random dice number), this gives us time complexity of O(log n).

 Cons: Will be saving on the space complexity front with this approach.

+Steps to Run it.

+1. clone this repo.
+2. cd into the directory.
+3. run elm-reactor, click on snakesNladders file.